Gasoline, ethanol and diesel: see the cheapest gas stations to fill up in BH - Economy

 Gasoline

-The lowest price recorded in the Minas Gerais Market survey was R$4.97 per liter of regular gasoline.
+The lowest price recorded in the Mineiro Market survey was R$4.97 per liter of regular gasoline.
 This price can be found at Posto Jupiter, in the Padre Eustquio neighborhood, and at Posto Tereza Cristina, in the Carlos Prates neighborhood.

 Then, with a liter of regular gasoline going for R$4.98, the stations with the best prices are Auto Posto Expresso – Tereza Cristina, in the Prado; the Beags Post, in Jardim Montanhs; and Posto Olimar and Posto Quick-Shell, both at Padre Eustquio.